77777kaz77777/documentation-and-cheat-sheets/linux-general/Linux_Ventoy_USB_Creation_Guide.md

-# How to Create a Ventoy USB on Fedora Linux
+# How to format and create a multi-boot Ventoy USB drive on Linux.

 This guide provides step-by-step instructions to create a Ventoy USB drive on Fedora Linux using either the graphical WebGUI or the command-line interface.